-Adult protective services agencies and local long-term care ombudsman programs also have jurisdiction within their statutory authority to investigate elder and dependent adult abuse and criminal neglect and may assist in criminal investigations upon request in such cases.
+Adult protective services agencies and local long-term care ombudsman programs (Senior Advocacy Services) also have jurisdiction within their statutory authority to investigate elder and dependent adult abuse and criminal neglect and may assist in criminal investigations upon request, if consistent with federal law, in such cases.
 However, this agency will retain responsibility for the criminal investigations (Penal Code § 368.5).